fortian/fxa-auth-db-postgres/docs/DB_API.md

     * any error from the underlying storage system (wrapped in `error.wrap()`

 Note: for some tokens there should only ever be one row per `uid`.
 This applies to `accountResetTokens`, `passwordForgotTokens` and `passwordChangeTokens`.
-In the MySql driver we currently use `REPLACE INTO ...` so you should do something equivalent with your storage backend.
+In the PostgreSQL driver we currently use "UPSERT", so you should do something equivalent with your storage backend.

 ### .sessionToken(tokenId) ###